-If you would like to conduct research within Sandyford or with Sandyford clients or staff, please download and complete the short form at the bottom of this page and send to firstname.lastname@example.org along with any protocols/proposals for the project to be assessed.
+If you would like to conduct research within Sandyford or with Sandyford clients or staff, please download and complete our research enquiry form and email our research mailbox along with any protocols/proposals for the project to be assessed.

 If we believe the research is of interest we will nominate a member of the clinical team to act as your local collaborator (if you have not already identified one prior to submitting your enquiry).
 If we do not feel that the research is appropriate we will let you know without delay.
 All requests are responded to within 4 weeks.